aljoshakoecher/angular-nest-webapp-template/README.md

 4. Add your own services: As services are typically used in more than one module, they should be put inside the `frontend/src/app/modules/shared` directory.

 ### Add your own modules to the backend
+As NestJS' modular approach and the way to handle things like routing and dependency injection is pretty similar to Angular, extending the backend is similar to extending the frontend.
+To add additional routes, you can simply:
+1. Open a terminal inside the routes folder and run `nest g module <yourModuleName>`.
+This will create a folder and a module inside the routes folder
+2. While still inside the routes folder, add a controller by executing `nest g controller <yourControllerName>`.
+This will generate you a controller.
+3. Repeat #2 for a service: `nest g service <yourServiceName>`
+4. You should be set up with your new backend route and can start implementing your logic.
+Make sure to import your module inside the imports of your app.module.ts